leflambeur/realmspace/README.md

 This project is for me to learn several disciplines I am interested in.

-It's been a while since I have done any development on my own, and truth be told I have only ever been a minor contributor to projects I have worked for.
+It's been a while since I have done any development on my own, and truth be told I have only ever been a minor contributor to projects in the past.

-I don't think I have ever done a project for my own sake, so I wanted to get back into it at the deep end building an overengineered, technology-shoehorned-in, Rust-based Fullstack app.
+I wanted to get back into it at the deep end building an overengineered, technology-shoehorned-in, Rust-based Fullstack app for my own sake.

 ### Goal